costanzimartina/Fintech_project/README.md

 Only the Police can modify the existing contract, I have done it via the modfifier OnlyOwner.
 In fact, if you deploy the contract using one account, and then switch to another and try to modify values stored inside it, it will raise an error.

+### Second smart contract

+### Some updates 8/12/2019
+We discuss about what is going on, everyone is working on his or her part.
+Everyone have uploaded what they have written until now, and we still working on the coding part.
+I have booked an office hour with the professor on Monday to disccuss about the coding part.